Metrist-Software/product-docs/vitepress/docs/guides/download-overview.md

 * _Production monitor_ is a monitor that uses real production traffic to assess the availability and performance of an API.
 A production monitor typically observes production software to gather API performance data, currently typically done by in-process monitoring.

-* _Shared monitors_ are synthetic monitors that Metrist continuously runs on its own infrastructure, generating data that can be used by all customers.
+* _Monitors_ (in our [Monitor Library](../monitors/)) are synthetic monitors that Metrist continuously runs on its own infrastructure, generating data that can be used by all customers.

 * _Private monitors_ are monitors that are operated, using Metrist-supplied software, by customers on their own infrastructure.
 Typically, private monitors use service-specific credentials for the APIs monitored that are managed by the customer.